vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     private readonly static string connectionString = "HostName=iot-az220-training-dm200420.azure-devices.net;DeviceId=sensor-th-0001;SharedAccessKey=hfavUmFgoCPA9feWjyfTx23SUHr+dqG9X193ctdEd90=";
     ```

-1. Locate the `// INSERT Main method below here` comment.
+1. Locate the `// INSERT Main method below here` comment, and then position the cursor on a blank line below the comment.

 1. To construct the **Main** method of your simulated device application, enter the following code: